ManticoreGamesInc/platform-documentation/src/getting_started/community_content.md

 ## Community Shared Games

-Beyond sharing templates, Core creators can publish entire games as **public**, allowing the creator community to use and modify them as the base for new games.
+Beyond sharing templates, Core creators can publish entire games as **public**, allowing the creator community to use and modify them for new games.

-To start a game from a Community Created framework, open **Create** menu of the Core Launcher.
+To start a game from a community framework, open the **Create** menu of the Core Launcher.
 Select **Create New** and choose the **Community Shared Games** option to see what games other users have published as open source.

 ## Learn More